LIDAR and Position-Aided mmWave Beam Selection with Non-local CNNs and Curriculum Training: System Model

-and it measures the fraction of instances for which the best beam index is in the top-$k$ selector output.
-On the other hand, the top-$k$ throughput ratio is defined as
+{where $\mathbbm{1}\{(i^*, j^*)\in \mathcal{S}_k\}$ is the indicator function associated to the event that the best beam index is in the top-$k$ classifier output.} {With the unit noise variance and transmit power assumptions, the top-$k$ throughput ratio defined as

-where $\mathbf{G}$ is the effective power matrix defined in (\ref{powergain}) and all expectations are with regard to the inherent randomness introduced by vehicles' positions, channel realization, LIDAR and GPS measurements.
-Note that the top-$k$ throughput ratio is a very informative metric for the problem at hand.
+is used as a complementary performance metric, where all expectations are with respect to the inherent randomness introduced by the vehicles' positions, channel realizations, and LIDAR measurements.} Note that the top-$k$ throughput ratio is a very informative metric for the problem at hand.
 In fact, the numerator represents the throughput that can be achieved (at a zero dB transmit SNR) by searching only among the top-$k$ beams suggested by the NN; while the denominator is a normalizing factor representing the maximum throughput achievable by an exhaustive beam sweeping approach.

-In the next section, we propose a novel NN architecture that jointly processes positional information along with LIDAR data in order to solve the top-$k$ classification task and therefore, to find the most promising mmWave beams to establish a reliable communication link with reduced beam search overhead.
+In the next section, we propose a novel NN architecture that jointly processes location information along with LIDAR data in order to solve the top-$k$ classification task; and therefore, to find the most promising mmWave beams to establish a reliable communication link with reduced beam search overhead.